Se Habla Español

 Benton REA can use money in the Education Fund for—you guessed it—education.
 The co-op’s Scholarship and Youth Tour programs are paid for through unclaimed ownership credits, along with other services such as energy-efficiency classes and safety demonstrations.

 “As great as these programs are, our first goal is to get the money into the rightful members’ hands,” says Lori Cotsford, financial services assistant.

 Many unclaimed ownership credits date back to electric service received nearly thirty years ago.

-In 2021, Benton REA paid more than $1 million to active members in 1992 and 1993.
+In 2023, Benton REA paid $893,264 in ownership credits.
 Many of those people have since moved, changed their name or died.
 Benton REA tries to reach these individuals or their heirs by phone and email if the check returns undeliverable.
 Finding the rightful home for the check is difficult if the member did not update Benton REA with their current contact information.

 If you know a fellow member who has moved away, encourage them to call Benton REA and update their contact information so they will receive their ownership credit payments.
 They may have money waiting for them.

 If someone dies before all their Benton REA ownership credits are paid to them, future payments go to their estate.
 They will continue to be paid out in the normal percentage of equity rate unless the estate requests a discounted early retirement.

 Benton REA members will receive all their allocated ownership credits over time.
 The amount of time depends on how much electricity they purchased and the member’s percentage of equity.
 This is different for every member.

 Inactive members age 65 or older can request payment of their ownership credits at a discount by calling 509-786-2913.
 They must provide proof of age and sign the Ownership Credits Payment Authorization form.

 If you are reading this, you’re most likely an active member of the co-op.